nqrduck/nqrduck-pulseprogrammer/README.md

 - b.)
 A numerical input field for the 'TX Phase' of the 'TX' Pulse Parameter Option.
 - c.)
 A function selection option for the 'TX Function' of the 'TX' Pulse Parameter Option.
 This adjust the pulse shape of the 'TX' event (Rect, Sinc, Gaussian, Custom).

-### Notes
-- The active user needs to be in the correct group to use serial ports for the ATM-system.
-For example 'uucp' in Arch Linux and 'dialout' in Ubuntu.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details